 The Situation

-Imagine a digital marketing agency called "BrightPath Marketing" with 25 employees managing social media accounts, advertising platforms, and analytics tools for 40 different clients.
-Each client relationship involves multiple secret login credentials: social media accounts, Google Analytics access, advertising platform logins, and content management systems.
+Imagine a digital marketing agency called "BrightPath Marketing."
+They have 25 employees managing accounts for 40 clients.
+Each client relationship involves multiple login credentials - social media accounts, Google Analytics, ad platforms, and content management systems.

 The Problem

-Previously, the agency shared credentials through a combination of email, Slack messages, and shared spreadsheets.
-This created several problems:
+The agency previously shared credentials through email, Slack, and shared spreadsheets.
+This caused several issues:

-• Former employees retained access to old emails containing client credentials
+- Former employees still had access to old emails with client credentials

-• A compromised employee email account exposed dozens of client logins
+- One compromised email account exposed dozens of client logins

-• No way to verify whether shared credentials were still accessible in old messages
+- No way to check whether old shared credentials were still accessible

-• Clients expressed concern about their secret data being stored in multiple locations
+- Clients were concerned about their data being stored in multiple places

 The Solution

-BrightPath implemented a policy requiring all credential sharing to use self-destructing private messages.
-The process worked as follows:
+BrightPath introduced a policy requiring all credential sharing to use self-destructing private messages.
+The process looked like this:

-1. When onboarding a new client, the account manager creates a self-destructing message containing initial credentials
+- When onboarding a new client, the account manager creates a self-destructing message with the initial credentials

-2. The unique link is shared via the agency's project management system
+- The unique link is shared through the agency's project management system

-3. The team member accessing the credentials saves them to the agency's password manager
+- The team member saves the credentials to the agency's password manager

 The Results

-After implementing this approach, the hypothetical agency would experience:
+After adopting this approach, the hypothetical agency would see these benefits:

-• Simplified offboarding process (no need to search old messages for shared credentials)
+- Simpler offboarding - no need to search old messages for shared credentials

-• Reduced risk exposure from potential email account compromises
+- Lower risk from potential email account breaches

 Best Practices for Maximum Security